babelfish-for-postgresql/babelfish_project_website/README.md

 ## Getting help

-If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security via our [vulnerability reporting page](https://aws.amazon.com/security/vulnerability-reporting/).
+If you discover a potential security issue in this project we ask that you notify AWS/Amazon Security at our [vulnerability reporting page](https://aws.amazon.com/security/vulnerability-reporting/).
 Please do **not** create a public GitHub issue.

 If you find a bug, or have a feature request, please don't hesitate to open an issue in this repository.
 If you need help and are unsure where to open an issue, try [forums](https://discuss.babelfishpgcommunity.dev/).